ghidalg0/ghidalg0/README.md

 ### Hi guys, I'm Guilhem 🤙👌
 ### 🚀 I started learning to code @ Le Wagon in April 2022, which was the best decision of my life.
 I love coding.
 ### 🔭 I’m currently working on several projects
-### 🌱 I’m currently learning Ruby on Rails, HTML & CSS and I will start React / React Native soon 🔥
+### 🌱 I’m currently learning Ruby on Rails, HTML & CSS and also React / React Native 🔥
 ### 📫 How to reach me: guilhemhidalgo.projet@gmail.com

 <!--